camerontarget14/shotgrid-archive-cleanup-script/readme.md

 ## ShotGrid Render Cleanup Script

-A Nuke tool that looks in your local render directories and clears out EXR sequences according to ShotGrid version status rules.
+A Nuke tool that looks in your render directories and clears out EXR sequences according to ShotGrid version status rules.
 It provides a simple Qt dialog for dry-runs, progress feedback, and one-click deletion.

 ---